StefaniaDinica/DisasterMessagesClassification/README.md

     - the results of the tests done for obtaining the model with the best results
 - /transformers
     - custom transformers
+- requirements.txt
+    - depencencies that need to be installed

 ## Dataset cleanup
 After creating single columns for each category, and populating them with the appropriat numeric values, three issues were encountered: